William B. Derrick: AME church

-In 1866, he joined the AME church under John M. Brown who licensed him to preach and act as missionary agent, offices which he held until 1867.
+In 1866, he joined the AME church under John M. Brown, who licensed him to preach and act as a missionary agent, roles which he held until 1867.
 Bishop Daniel A. Payne appointed Derrick to Mt.
-Pisgah Chapel in Washington DC in 1867.
-In 1868, he was ordained deacon.
-He was then elected elder and ordained and made presiding elder of the Staunton church and district.
-He was elected presiding elder, pastor, and conference secretary at every Virginia Conference in the 1870s, and took part in general AME conferences in Nashville in 1872, Atlanta in 1876 and Baltimore in 1884.
-He was involved in a controversy in Virginia state politics in 1879 when he supported paying the state debt against others who favored readjusting the debts.
-He found himself on the losing end and resigned his charge in Virginia, touring the West Indies with his wife to return to ministry, then in New York State.
-He became presiding elder over a large district including New York, New Jersey, Pennsylvania, and New England.
-In 1888 he was elected missionary secretary.
+Pisgah Chapel in Washington, D.C., in 1867.
+In 1868, he was ordained as a deacon.
+Subsequently, he was elected as an elder, ordained, and appointed as the presiding elder of the Staunton church and district.
+He held the positions of presiding elder, pastor, and conference secretary at every Virginia Conference in the 1870s and participated in the general AME conferences in Nashville in 1872, Atlanta in 1876, and Baltimore in 1884.
+He became involved in a controversy in Virginia state politics in 1879 when he supported paying the state debt against others who favored debt readjustment.
+Finding himself on the losing end, he resigned his charge in Virginia, touring the West Indies with his wife before returning to ministry in New York State.
+He became the presiding elder over a large district encompassing New York, New Jersey, Pennsylvania, and New England.
+In 1888, he was elected as the missionary secretary.

 In 1889, AME district bishop Benjamin Tucker Tanner was focused on missionary work in Haiti.
-In August, it was found that the mission treasury was empty.
-Derrick, as mission secretary was responsible and Payne demanded of Derrick what had happened to the funds.
-Derrick had been giving money to the Haitian mission in cash, which was not in itself a cause of trouble, but may have led to misuse of the funds.
-Tanner was hesitant to settle the dispute, but Derrick improved his place in the view of the AME leaders over the next few years and the pair reconciled.
+In August, it was discovered that the mission treasury was empty.
+Derrick, in his role as the mission secretary, was held responsible, and Payne demanded an explanation from Derrick regarding the missing funds.
+Derrick had been providing money to the Haitian mission in cash, which was not inherently problematic but could have potentially led to the misuse of funds.
+Tanner was initially reluctant to mediate the dispute, but Derrick improved his standing in the eyes of AME leaders over the next few years, and the two reconciled.

 In 1896 he was elected bishop, and served as bishop in the eighth, first, third, and fifteenth Episcopal districts.
 As bishop, Derrick played an important role in missionary activities in the church.
 In the 1900s, Derrick traveled to widely, and worked to expand the AME church in Africa.